 The largest retail foreign exchange brokers sell themselves as an ‘all-in-one trading solution’.
 This includes IG and CMC Markets who offer a range of markets including stockbroking.

-There are 59 currency pair available including the most popular currency including the United States Dollar.
+There are 59 currency pairs available including the most popular currency including the United States Dollar.
 Other currencies include the Euro, Japanese Yen, Great Britain Pound (GBP) and the Australian Dollar.
 Over $1.5 trillion a day worldwide* is traded.
 The leverage on fx trading is 500:1 offshore and 30:1 elsewhere.

 CFD trading (Contract for Difference) also known as derivative trading allows traders to speculate on the movements of financial markets.
 Pepperstone offers CFDs on indices such as the Australian 200 Index, EU Stocks 50 Index and US Tech 100 Index.

 Pepperstone offers precious metal CFDs such as Gold, Silver, Platinum and Palladium, as well as oil and gas markets.
 Soft commodity markets include coffee, sugar, cocoa cotton and even orange juice.

-There are four cryptocurrency options available for trading with 5:1 leverage offshore and 2:1 in Australia and Europe.
+There are 12 cryptocurrency options available for trading with 5:1 leverage offshore and 2:1 in Australia and Europe.
 Crypto CFDs are not available to UK traders under FCA regulation.

 Bitcoin + Bitcoin Cash

 Pepperstone offers Bitcoin trading which remains the most popular cryptocurrency in 2021.
 In 2020 over a USD $186 billion market capitalisation exists.
 It’s no surprise that bitcoin trading remains the preferred option for traders.

 Learn more about Bitcoin on this Australian site.

 Another popular cryptocurrency option is Ethereum which is considered one of the most exciting bitcoin technologies.
 Smart contracts allow Ethereum to have multiple applications which allows it to service a plethora of industries.